In Japan, real-world romance might decline, but there is still an array of Japanese romantic comedy movies that appeal to several circumstances.

 Why: The movie is a Japanese romantic comedy, for the most part, and a fun one too.
 The idea is original, amusing, and very loose in the story, giving way to comic scenarios rather than plot devices.
 The best thing about this film is the brilliant performance of Kobayashi Satomi, one of the biggest I’ve ever seen as a teenager.
 She truly feels like a child stuck inside a girl’s body.
 Her mannerisms were amazing.
 Omi Toshinori is also sweet, but the script has him sobbing a little too much because he plays the reverse part of a girl in a boy’s body.

-Plot: In a small resort town in Japan, ninth-graders he and she take a tumble in a temple.
+Plot: This Japanese comedy movie plot starts with a small resort town in Japan, ninth-graders he and she take a tumble in a temple.
 Their minds and bodies are switched by supernatural interference.
 The effect is a touching and humorous coming-of-age comedy as they strive to survive junior high school life tensions.
 Kazumi and Kauo exchange bodies, dropping down temple steps.
 All are high school students reaching puberty, making it harder but funnier to turn and adapt.

 13- Fancy Dance – 1989